dxstiny/cevlib/README.md

 In such cases, without prejudice to any legal prerogatives of Users to enforce their rights, Users are kindly asked to preferably report related complaints by opening an issue.

 ## TODOs
-- read calendar (e.g. get matches)
 - cleanup
-- improve error handling
-- provide examples
 - info (how to attend, quotes, officials, etc.)
-- extract highlights link from centre
+- extract highlights link from match centre

 ## [Quick Start](https://github.com/dxstiny/cevlib/wiki)